 On the “Chill” front:

 I think it is equally important to work hard to create garden spaces, grow food, and make use of it in the kitchen, but also to sit back and enjoy it.
 There is no denying the therapeutic, relaxing, grounding effects that come from getting your hands dirty, being outside, living with house plants, and filling your belly with meals made from scratch with organic and local plant-based ingredients.
 On our homestead, we have created a sanctuary for wildlife, monarchs, pollinators, and also for ourselves.
 It is a place of both utility and tranquility.
 Most times, there is absolutely no where we would rather be!
 We enjoy the “work” we have to do in order to keep up with things around here; it is all about how you view and go about it.

-No matter your living situation, I hope you too can make your home a sanctuary – where you can work, play, and relax – maybe even all at the same time!
+No matter your background or living situation, I hope you too can make your home a sanctuary – where you can work, play, and relax – maybe even all at the same time!
 A place you can spend your weekends working on something healthy and productive, and then kick back and enjoy the fruits of your labor.
 Unwind with some tea, wine, green, whatever it is you prefer.
 Then feed yourself a healthy homemade (maybe even homegrown!) meal, turn on some good-vibes music, and chill.